 Have you recorded the risk/s on the

 Risk Management system?
-Yes ⊠ No □
+Yes ⊠ No 🗆

 Click to access system

 Recorded and shared under item 9.

 Are there any financial implications or other resourcing implications?

 Continually reviewed through the programme.

-How will / does this work help to address the Green Plan Commitments?
+How will / does this work help to address the Green F Plan Commitments?

 Click to view Green Plan

-Supporting patients to be seen in the right place at the ne right time.
+Supporting patients to be seen in the right place at the right time.

-How will / does this work help to address inequalities ?
+How will / does this work help to address inequalities?

-Supports delivery of the primary care strategy and ac ccess to services for our po pulation.
+Supports delivery of the primary care strategy and access to services for our population.

-The following individuals were consulted and involve d in the development of this report:
+The following individuals were consulted and involved in the development of this report:

 Primary Care Access Oversight Group.

 Next steps:

-- To embed the PC access programme into a 'system wide Fuller programme' and utilise the Fuller recommendations to co design an improved patient experience of 'Urgent Same Day Primary Care services' to residents in BLMK. - Launch a BLMK communications campaign - monthly population and stakeholder briefing with a place-based focus using available data - use videos to 'explain' primary care/general practice to stakeholders/population (primary care clinicians)
+To embed the PC access programme into a 'syst ommendations to co design an improved patient vices' to residents in BLMK.
+Launch a BLMK communications campaign

+- monthly population and stakeholder briefing with a place-based focus using available data - use videos to 'explain' primary care/general practice to stakeholders/population (primary care clinicians)